Roberto Baggio: 1998–2000: Inter Milan

 Baggio was used scarcely and often as a substitute, scoring 4 goals in 18 appearances during the regular Serie A season.
-He made five appearances in the Coppa Italia, with his only goal coming against local rivals A.C.
-Milan in the second leg of the quarter-finals, as he helped Inter reach the final, only to be defeated by Lazio.
+He made five appearances in the Coppa Italia, with his only goal coming against local rivals AC Milan in the second leg of the quarter-finals, as he helped Inter reach the final, only to be defeated by Lazio.
 Despite his limited playing time, Baggio still managed several important goals to help Inter to a fourth-place finish, alongside Parma, such as his match winning goal against Hellas Verona, which he scored after coming off the bench, after being excluded from the team since 18 December 1999.
 Baggio had also previously helped to set up Inter's equaliser during the match.
 This was the first time Baggio had scored for Inter since his goal on 27 May of the previous season, and in the post-match the interview, he denied accusations made by Lippi in regard to his personal form.

 Baggio's last important contribution to Inter was scoring two memorable goals against Parma in the play-off match for the last remaining Champions League place, which Inter won 3–1; Lippi had been forced to field Baggio due to several injuries.
 Baggio was given a perfect 10 rating from the Italian sports newspaper La Gazzetta dello Sport, which described his performance as "absolutely perfect all game".
 This match is considered an example of professionalism shown by Baggio, as Inter president Massimo Moratti had stated Lippi would only stay on if the team qualified for the Champions League.